 Dale inhaled slowly.
 “Really?”
 He rolled his eyes.

 Creating the tone before the character speaks is important.
 This can be as long as a paragraph or as short as a few words.
 Setting the reader up for a smooth transition to the words lets them enjoy the story without having to “re-hear” it in their head before moving on.
 So what happens if the set up is the wrong emotion conveying action?

 Scott tilted his head to the side.
 “Really?”

-That could be humor, anger, annoyance, sarcasm or maybe teasing.
-Normally in a story there would be lead up to a statement like that.
+That could be humor, anger, annoyance, sarcasm or maybe tease.
+Normally in a story, there would be leading up to a statement like that.
 But I’ll pretend there isn’t and Scott’s statement is the start of the conversation or scenario.
 While tilting the head can convey emotion it is often a quirk or habit that without context could mean anything.